 Display your pride in Medford's History.
 Order a historical marker showing the date your house was built.
 Historic House Marker Program.

 Slave Trade Letters

-This six-year correspondence between Timothy Fitch, a Medford resident, and a ship captain of Fitch named Peter Gwinn occured between January, 1759 and october 1765.
-An extensive selection of these letters are scanned and transcribed.
-Medford Slave Letters.
+This six-year correspondence between Timothy Fitch, a Medford resident, and a ship captain of Fitch named Peter Gwinn occurred between January, 1759 and October 1765.
+See the letters with transcriptions.

 Pitch, Tar and Tallow